brumka/PiHole-DOT/README.md

 	    include /etc/nginx/conf.d/*.conf;
 	}

-	include /etc/nginx/dns.d/*.conf;  # this is the way to include dot.conf
+	include /etc/nginx/dns.d/*.conf;  # this is the place to include dot.conf.
+Note it has to be outside of the http{} scope

 ```
 <br>
-And the resulting NGINX ```/etc/nginx/conf.d/default.conf``` file is below.
+And the resulting NGINX  ``/etc/nginx/conf.d/default.conf`` file is below.
 Note the comments explaining few minor tweaks such as 302 redirects, TLS1.2, and H2 settings

 ```
         server {